3 Effective Dog Hip Dysplasia Treatment Options

 When we’re talking about joint conditions like hip dysplasia, dog arthritis is never far from our minds.

 Both can impact your dog’s hips and by extension, their mobility.
-In arthritis, there is significant inflammation of the joints, caused by worn-down cartilage or excess wear and tear on the joints.
+In arthritis, there is significant inflammation of the joints, caused by worn down cartilage or excess wear and tear on the joints.
 It can make walking difficult for your dog and cause pain when they attempt to move their legs.

 Arthritis symptoms include: